FAQ - Online Harassment Targeting a Civil Society Member

 The first question we should ask regards the identity of the attacker - often persons targeted by online harassment know or can imagine who the harasser is.
 Determining this is very important to identify the type of attack and also to define if the case is within our mandate.

-It is useful to ask the client if they can recall any incident that happened before and might be connected to the current attacks.
+It is useful to ask the beneficiary if they can recall any incident that happened before and might be connected to the current attacks.

 To identify the best mitigation strategy, we should try to understand what kind of harassment we are dealing with, by answering the following questions:

-- Is the harasser a single person or a mob?
+- Is the harasser a single person or a group?

 - Is the harassment targeting an individual or a group?